When to use Serializers?

 Should I use Ruby on Rails in 2021?

-An article, posted about 2 years ago filed in rails, ruby, ruby on rails, laravel, symfony, php, python, django, flask, hanami, comparison, enterprise & trust.
+An article, posted more than 4 years ago filed in rails, ruby, ruby on rails, laravel, symfony, php, python, django, flask, hanami, comparison, enterprise & trust.

 I’m still a big fan of Ruby on Rails.
 No other framework has ever made me as productive.
 And it is no a secret that it makes quite some other product companies very successful.
 Think of Shopify, Github, Basecamp, Hey, and others.